marklogic-community/hands-on-data-modeling/unit-06/05-ex1-create-read-transform.md

 ## Using the Transform

+To use the transform in label.sjs, we need to deploy it and the libraries it uses, then call it.

+### Deploying

 To deploy the transform, run this command from the unit-06 directory:

     ./deploy-transform.sh label.sjs label

+Or for Windows:

+    deploy-transform.bat label.sjs label

+This JavaScript transform also makes use of a couple XQuery libraries.
+We need to deploy these libraries for the transform to work.

+    ../deploy.sh memory-operations.xqy
+    ../deploy.sh node-operations.xqy

+Or for Windows:

+    ..\deploy.bat memory-operations.xqy
+    ..\deploy.bat node-operations.xqy

+### Applying

 To run the transform, apply it to a document read.
 With the transform in its current state, it will only provide an empty <office> element.